walidboughdiri/mf-maestro/docs/simple-mediator-with-rollupjs-and-typescript.md

-# How to setup a base mediator project with rollupjs and typescript
+# How to setup a base mediator project with rollup and typescript

 ```
 mkdir calions-mediator